China $50,000 Annual Forex Quota Explained: Limits, Permitted Uses, and US LLC Funding (2026)

 The $50,000 Quota: What It Actually Is

-The quota is a facilitation allowance (便利化额度) for individual foreign exchange purchases.
-It allows Chinese citizens to convert RMB to foreign currency (or vice versa) up to $50,000 USD equivalent per calendar year through normal banking channels, without requiring SAFE (State Administration of Foreign Exchange) approval.
+The quota is officially called a facilitation allowance (便利化额度).
+It lets Chinese citizens convert RMB to foreign currency (or vice versa) up to $50,000 USD equivalent per calendar year through normal banking channels, no SAFE approval needed.

-These operate separately.
-Using the full purchase quota does not affect the settlement quota.
+Using the full purchase quota doesn't touch the settlement quota.
+They're separate.

 What the Quota Can and Cannot Be Used For